Kichura/MCWine/README.md

 ### Alternate MCWine branches

 If you believe sodium does not work out properly on your computer, Then you can try to fall back to the [OptiFabric branch](https://github.com/Kichura/MCWine/tree/OptiFabric) instead to make use of OptiFine instead of sodium.
 And if you believe MultiConnect does not work out properly instead, Then you can try to fall back to the [ViaFabric branch](https://github.com/Kichura/MCWine/tree/ViaFabric/mods) instead to make use of ViaFabric instead of MultiConnect.
-You can also combine ViaFabric + OptiFabric if you want both to run at once but you must remove **Sodium**, **Lithium** and **MultiConnect** from your own profile to avoid conflicts.
+You can also combine ViaFabric + OptiFabric if you want both to run at once but you must remove **Sodium**, **Lithium**, **MultiConnect**, **Dynamic-Lights** from your own profile to avoid conflicts.

 ### The following mods are owned by (Using original names with URLs instead):